FiratAgis/distributed_computing/docs/SharedExclusion/algorithm.rst

 SharedExclusion
 =========================================

-In a regular systems with multiple processes or a disturbuted systems with many members (which we will also call processes for simplicity), while working on the same data, it is common for many processes to want to access or modify the same piece of data.
+In a regular systems with multiple processes or a disturbed systems with many members (which we will also call processes for simplicity), while working on the same data, it is common for many processes to want to access or modify the same piece of data.
 But a process changing the data while the other is reading it might create unwanted effects.
 We call these race conditions, where two or more processes races to work on the same piece of memory.
 We call the regions of code that access or modify the same shared memory a critical section.
 Mutual exclusion in a shared memory is a common way of handling these race conditions, by forcing processes to enter critical sections in a mutually exclusive fashion.
-This enables multiple processes to work on the same piece of data, which enables us to run algorithms which process a piece of data in a concurent way.
+This enables multiple processes to work on the same piece of data, which enables us to run algorithms which process a piece of data in a concurrent way.

 Background and Related Work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~